therealthapa/case2023_task4/README.md

 In order to participate in the competition, please fill out the form provided [here](https://forms.gle/qEVTUvPBRC7Q3zhAA).

-You will be provided training data.
+Upon completion of the form, you will be provided training data.

 ## Evaluation ##